denistsoi/franklinchen.github.io/source/_posts/2013-02-03-pittsburgh-chess-club-championship-2013-round-3-attack-defense-and-sacrifices.markdown

 Round 3 of the annual [Pittsburgh Chess Club](http://pittsburghcc.org/) Championship had me playing another very long game, the last game to finish (which it did after four hours, when nobody else was around any more except the tournament director).

-For cone, I am actually fairly proud of my game, in which I pressed hard with an attack and won.
+For once, I am actually fairly proud of my game, in which I pressed hard with an attack and won.
 I have submitted the score for consideration in the ["Best Attack" special prize category for the tournament](/blog/2013/01/16/pittsburgh-chess-club-championship-2013-round-1-the-art-of-swindling/).

 {% img /chess/chen-ahlborg-2013-01-29_files/final-position.jpg Our final position %}